Transcriptome in vivo analysis tag: Tissue preparation

 Tissue fixation is performed by chemical fixation using formalin.
 This prevents the postmortem degeneration of the tissue and hardens soft tissue.
 The tissue is dehydrated using ethanol and the alcohol is cleared using an organic solvent such as xylene.
-The tissue is embedded in parafin which infiltrates the microscopic spaces present throughout the tissue.
+The tissue is embedded in paraffin which infiltrates the microscopic spaces present throughout the tissue.
 The embedded tissue is sliced using a microtome and subsequently stained to produce contrast needed to visualize the tissue.

 Loading of the TIVA tag into cells and validation

 A cell saline buffer containing the TIVA tag is added to the coverslip and incubated.
 During the incubation period, the TIVA tag penetrates the cell membrane via the CPP that is bound to it.
 Subsequently, the cytosolic environment cleaves the CPP and the TIVA tag is trapped inside the cell.
 After incubation, the coverslip is rinsed twice with cell saline buffer and then transferred to an imaging chamber.
 Using a confocal microscope, loading of the tag is confirmed by detecting the Cy5 signal at a wavelength of 561 nm.